Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Connect to Azure subscriptions

-You can use Data Lake Tools for Visual Studio to connect to your HDInsight clusters, perform some basic management operations, and run Hive queries.
+You can use Data Lake Tools for Visual Studio to connect to your HDInsight clusters, do some basic management operations, and run Hive queries.

-For information about connecting to a generic Hadoop cluster, see Write and submit Hive queries by using Visual Studio.
+For information about connecting to a generic Hadoop cluster, see How to write and submit Hive queries using Visual Studio.